adaptlearning/adapt-contrib-graphic/README.md

 ####large

 Enter a path to the image for large device width.
 Paths should be relative to the src folder, e.g.

 course/en/images/origami-menu-two.jpg

-####medium

-Enter a path to the image for medium device width.
-Paths should be relative to the src folder, e.g.

-course/en/images/origami-menu-two.jpg